fasterik/cpplibs/buffered_reader/README.md

 is 256 MB (128 MB per buffer).

 As soon as `open` is called, it kicks off the first read on a background thread.
-The next buffer can be accessed with the `swap` method:
+The next available buffer can be accessed with the `swap` method:

 ```c++
 size_t bytes_read;
 uint8_t *buffer = reader.swap(bytes_read);
 ```

-The thread will block if data isn't yet available.
-As soon as `swap` returns, it kicks off the next read if the previous read succeeded and there is still data left.
+The calling thread will block if the background read is still in progress.

-In this way, the program can process the current buffer while the back buffer is filled with the next chunk of the file in the background.
+Before `swap` returns, it kicks off the next background read.

-If `swap` returns `nullptr`, this indicates an error.
+If `swap` returns `nullptr`, this indicates that the read failed.
 If `swap` succeeds and `bytes_read` is 0, this indicates that the end of the file has been reached.

 When done with the reader, you can call `close`: